covit2019/analysis_codes/README.md

 + 1.ModelingNN

-Before running the script written in python, you have to install some dependent packages(numpy, pandas, matplot, tensorflow,...) via pip command.
+Before running the script written in Python, you have to install some dependent packages (numpy, Pandas, matplot, TensorFlow, etc.) via pip command.
-Note that the version tensorflow used in this analysis is 2.0.0-beta, not a version 1.X.
+Note that the version TensorFlow used in this analysis is 2.0.0-beta, not a version 1.X.
 You also need ROOT ( https://root.cern.ch/ ) which is a scientific software toolkit developed at CERN.
-Although you can not install ROOT via pip command, but you can install it easily via conda command if you are using anaconda as python environment.
+Although you can not install ROOT via pip command, you can install it easily via conda command if you are using Anaconda as Python environment.
 See https://github.com/conda-forge/root-feedstock/ for more details about installing ROOT.

 + 00.DotFilesToCreateFigures